obiJohnbosco163/stark-seal/README.md

 # StarkSeal Dapp

 StarkSeal is a secure, private commit-reveal auction protocol built on Starknet.
 This Dapp allows users to participate in auctions using a three-phase process: Commit, Reveal, and Finalize.
-Built with Next.js, TypeScript, Tailwind CSS, and Starknet.js.
+Built with JavaScript, Vite, TypeScript, Tailwind CSS, and Starknet.js.

 ## Features